wmjasonward/connect-session-knex/Readme.md

  - `sidfieldname='sid'` Field name in table to use for storing session ids.
 Defaults to 'sid'.
  - `knex` knex instance to use.
 Defaults to a new knex instance, using sqlite3 with a file named 'connect-session-knex.sqlite'
  - `createtable` if the table for sessions should be created automatically or not.
- - `clearInterval` milliseconds between clearing expired sessions.
+ - `clearInterval` millieconds between clearing expired sessions.
 Defaults to 60000.
+Set to false to disable background session clearing.

 If the table does not exist in the schema, this module will attempt to create it unless the 'createtable' option is false.